-- 1. Completed post-secondary education in a health-related field including but not limited to medicine, nursing, laboratory technology, or public health. - 2.
-Direct responsibility for the infection prevention program activities in a healthcare setting - 3.
+- Completed post-secondary education in a health-related field including but not limited to medicine, nursing, laboratory technology, public health, or biology.
+A diploma RN, an LPN/LVN, DPN, and a health-related Associate's degree, Bachelor's, Master's, or Doctorate would be eligible.
+Post-secondary includes public or private universities, colleges, community colleges, etc. - 2.
+Within their role this person is responsible for providing consultation to departments or assigned practice settings on infection prevention and control program elements, practices and processes, as well as products used within health care facilities. - 3.
 Work experience, defined as active engagement in infection prevention, determined by a current job description, for compensation, for a minimum of: - a.
-At least one year full-time employment b.
-Two years part-time employment c. completed 3,000 hours of infection prevention work experience earned during the previous three years
+At least one-year full-time employment - OR - b.
+Two years part-time employment - OR - c. completed 3,000 hours of infection prevention work experience earned during the previous three years